Butter Chicken

 • Pat the chicken dry and cut into bite sized cubes.
 Place yogurt and 2 teaspoons of spice mix into a medium sized bowl and mix well.
 Add the chicken and mix to coat.
 Cover with plastic wrap and let it marinade in the fridge for at least 30 minutes or overnight.

-• Uncover pot and stir in cream and remaining 3 tablespoons butter.
+• Uncover the pot and stir in the cream and remaining 3 tablespoons ghee or butter.
 Simmer for 5 minutes.
 Taste and adjust as needed.
 If the sauce feels to acidic, add more brown sugar.
 If more spice is needed or salt, adjust accordingly.

-• Sprinkle with coriander.
-Serve with basmati rice or naan.
+• Sprinkle with cilantro (aka coriander).
+Serve with basmati rice and/or naan.

 Nutrition